 Work experience opportunities

-The School arranges a range of placement opportunities, typically offering students the chance to spend two-three weeks during the vacation working within an international law firm or alongside in-house lawyers in major commercial companies.
-In addition, a limited number of year-long placements in China are offered to students on a competitive basis.
+We broker a range of placement opportunities, typically offering students the chance to spend two or three weeks during the vacation period working within an international law firm or alongside in-house lawyers in major commercial companies.
+We also offer a number of year-long placements in China to students on a competitive basis.

-The Liverpool Law Clinic: The Law Clinic gives many students their first taste of professional practice: students work under the supervision of a lawyer, meeting the client, researching their problem and drafting advice.
-Confidentiality, clear communication and customer satisfaction are all emphasised as essential elements of the Clinic’s service.
-Participation in the Clinic helps students experience the practical aspect of Law whilst contributing towards their degree through the completion of the Clinical Legal Skills module.
+The Law Clinic gives many students their first taste of professional practice: students work under the supervision of a lawyer, meeting clients, researching legal problems, and drafting advice.
+Confidentiality, clear communication, and client satisfaction are all emphasised as essential elements of the Clinic’s service.
+This helps students experience the practical aspect of law whilst contributing towards their degree through the completion of practically-assessed modules.

 Typical courses studied by graduates from this programme: